Seth Trokey, Co-Chair

 Seth is a crew leader, certified pipeline welder, and equipment operator for the biggest utility company in IL.

-Drew Kazenski, Vice Chair
+Drew Kazenski, Co-Chair

 Drew Kazenski grew up in rural central Illinois and was raised from the beginning with a deep understanding and respect for hunting, fishing and conservation.
 As an avid hiker, hunter and fly fisherman; he has had whitetails make him tremble in Illinois, chased Merriam turkeys in South Dakota, and landed West-slope Cutthroats in Montana, all due to public land and conservation efforts before him.
 Drew believes if you are consuming or taking you should do some part to give back, one of his reasons for joining BHA.
 Drew encourages everyone to find away to give back to the land we all consume from.

 Currently, Drew still resides in central Illinois with his wife and golden retriever enjoying their passion for the outdoors.

 John Acott, Treasurer

 John has been a proud public land and waters owner and user for decades.
 Growing up John was fortunate to explore northern Wisconsin for seemingly endless summers and shorter adventures in the fall.
 Those early days gave an ineradicable dedication to all things outdoors.
 Public woods and waters gave access to miles of memories and endless opportunities to share with his seven children raised in the Chicago area.
 John has been able to explore much of the US in outdoor adventures but always favors time flushing (!) woodcock, grouse and smallmouth ‘up north’.
 John is a former United States Marine and graduate of Marquette University.
 John also works with a foster child organization to introduce underprivileged youngsters to the outdoors via an outdoor camp in northern Wisconsin.